-You can also try to cross check the Windows Hosts file to find out if the website you are trying to open has been blocked, because if it is, then it’s no wonder why PING fails even when nslookup works.
-There are instances when some third party application modifies the file and add some websites to the block lists.
+You can also try to cross-check the Windows Hosts file to find out if the website you are trying to open has been blocked, because if it is, then it’s no wonder why PING fails even when nslookup works.
+There are instances when some third-party application modifies the file and adds some websites to the blocklists.
 So if the website is indeed blocked, you need to remove it from the list.

 Deleting the WLAN Profiles might be a good idea if you are not able to connect to the internet on your computer and if you’re using Wi-Fi.
 It could be that the networks that were connected previously have gone rogue which is why it is not connecting properly.
 And so deleting the WLAN profiles might help you in fixing the issue with nslookup and PING.

 This error code occurs when users fail to activate their Windows operating system.
 It is one of the more popular Windows error codes since it affects many versions of Windows including Windows 7, Windows 8.1, and Windows 10.
 Error code 0x8007007b has common symptoms which include the following: